 As of March 2016, the Canadian government has also implemented a visa waiver programme.
 Potential visitors must apply for the Canada eTA (Electronic Travel Authorization) visa which authorizes travel to or transit through Canada.
 This multiple-entry authorization is valid for three years or until the traveler’s passport expires, whichever date comes first.
 Extending to citizens of 52 countries, the Canadian eTA allows visitors a maximum stay of up to six months.
 In addition to the opportunities for economic growth, Canadian authorities also hope to reduce the number of foreign nationals that are found inadmissible to the country.

 Although these two are the most popular programmes, other countries also have these types of visa waiver programmes (also known as eVisas), including Australia, Kenya, Vietnam, Turkey and India.

 The European Union (E.U.) is the latest region to implement their own visa waiver programme.
-Slated for launch in 2021, applicants for the ETIAS for travel to Europe will pay a nominal fee in order to fill out an ETIAS application to obtain authorisation prior to traveling to a European member of the Schengen area.
+Slated for launch in late 2022, applicants for the ETIAS for travel to Europe will pay a nominal fee in order to fill out an ETIAS application to obtain authorisation prior to traveling to a European member of the Schengen area.
 This will mean more rigorous control over who is admitted to the E.U. as well as more paperwork for tourists interested in visiting these countries.

 The E.U. will join a list of regions that seek to reap the benefits of visa waiver programmes.
 The reality is that today’s world is prone to breaches in security and terrorist threats.
 It’s clear that a balance between safety and facilitating travel must be struck: security checks must be in place without being so unreasonable as to discourage traveling (and fomenting fear) in the first place.
 Visa waiver programmes have helped increase tourism and spur economic growth, as well as encourage collaboration when it comes to safeguarding against terrorism and other security threats.